The Cultural Significance of Peru Coca Leaves

 A Daily Ritual

-In contemporary Peru, coca leaves are still an essential part of daily life, especially in the high-altitude regions of the Andes.
-For many, chewing coca leaves is a traditional practice that helps combat the effects of altitude sickness, known locally as “soroche.”
+Today in Peru, people still use coca leaves every day, especially in the high Andes mountains.
+Many people chew coca leaves to help with altitude sickness, called “soroche” locally.
 The leaves contain alkaloids that provide a mild stimulant effect, which can increase energy levels and reduce hunger and fatigue.

 Coca Leaf Tea: A Soothing Brew